bartbart2003/android_device_l70pn/README.md

-CyanogenMod 12.1 device configuration for LG L Fino l70pn (D290n), semi-compatible with l70pds (D295)
+PAC-ROM 5.1 device configuration for LG L Fino l70pn (D290n), semi-compatible with l70pds (D295)

 How to build: